dot3dash4dot/LightwaveRFActionRunner/README.md

 The application currently works out whether anyone is home or not by working out if their phone is on the home wifi network.
 Originally I planned to do that by setting up my router to give each phone a reserved IP address that could then be pinged, but iPhones don't respond to ping when they're not active!

-Instead, I query my Virgin Media Hub 5 broadband router for a list of devices currently connected to it, and then work out if any match the devices you have specified.
-You can specify the IP address of the phone if you have set this up to be static in the router, or just match by the phone name.
-(Note that this project previously supported the older Virgin Media Hub 3 - you can see the implementation of this along with a description in the README at the [virgin-media-hub3 tag](https://github.com/dot3dash4dot/LightwaveRFActionRunner/tree/virgin-media-hub3).)
+Instead, I query my FritzBox 7530 AX broadband router for a list of devices currently connected to it, and then work out if any match the devices you have specified.
+(Note that this project previously supported a Virgin Media Hub 3 and then the newer Virgin Media Hub 5 - you can see the implementation of these along with descriptions in the README at the [virgin-media-hub3](https://github.com/dot3dash4dot/LightwaveRFActionRunner/tree/virgin-media-hub3) and [virgin-media-hub5](https://github.com/dot3dash4dot/LightwaveRFActionRunner/tree/virgin-media-hub5) tags.)

 For future reference, other options for a home/away implementation that I considered were:
 * Checking if the phone's bluetooth address is visible to the server